Introduction: Introduction - Turn a Raspberry Pi Into a GPS Tracking Server

 Raspberry Pi is an ideal device for people who want to track a minimal number of devices and need a cheap server to perform that duty.

-A GPS tracker that will work with Traccar ranges from a dedicated device that wires into your vehicles electrical system, such as a tracker for car, to as simple as downloading an app onto an iPhone or Android, such as a personal tracker.
+A GPS tracker device that will work with Traccar ranges from a dedicated device that wires into your vehicles electrical system, such as a an OBD gps tracker, to as simple as downloading an app onto an iPhone or Android, such as a personal tracker.

 - Traccar Version: traccar-linux-64-4.8 (alternatively you can use the ARM version of traccar.)